Knowledge Hub > The Importance of Succession Planning for Business Owners

 Preparing for selling

-One you have selected a candidate from the talent pool and they have agreed to take over the business, you should create a detailed plan to prepare for their succession.
-If they are a current employee, focus on leadership development and allow them to learn firsthand about running the business.
+Once you choose a candidate from the talent pool and they agree to take over the business, make a detailed plan.
+This plan will help prepare for their successful succession.
+If they are a current employee, focus on developing their leadership skills and allow them to learn firsthand about running the business.

 Create a plan detailing the timeline to prepare for the business handover, the successor(s), a business valuation, any key documents the new owner will require, and how/when you plan to tell staff and shareholders.